G Major

 What are the inversions of G major?

 Now that you're comfortable with the root position of G major, let's look at the two inversions.
-By changing the order of the notes, you'll be able to play the 1st and 2nd inversions.
+By changing the order of the notes, you'll be able to play the first and second inversions.

-How to play the 1st inversion of G major
+How to play the first inversion of G major

-G major's 1st inversion puts the B as the lowest note of the chord.
+G major's first inversion puts B as the lowest note of the chord.
 Use the following fingers to play the chord with your right hand:

 G - Fifth finger (5)